What is Stormwater?

 What is Low Impact Development?

-Low Impact Development (LID) is a sustainable land planning and engineering design approach that manages stormwater runoff as close as possible to where it falls as rain.
+Low Impact Development (LID) is a sustainable land planning and design approach that manages stormwater on site.
 Examples are rain gardens, stormwater harvesting cisterns, and permeable pavement.

-Uses on-site natural features to drain the site and manage pollutants
+Maintains or enhances on-site natural features to drain the site and manage pollutants after development

-- Reduces impervious cover and/or disconnects impervious areas from the stormdrain/stream network.
+- Reduce impervious cover and / or disconnect impervious areas from the storm drain / stream network.